-Despite differences in the preservation of organic matter throughout the OAE2 interval at Wunstorf, the general trend in reconstructed SSTs, including the cooling phase associated with the Plenus Cold Event, is consistent with the results of previous studies that targeted the proto-North Atlantic.
+Despite differences in the preservation of organic matter throughout the OAE2 interval at Wunstorf, the general trend in reconstructed SSTs, including the cooling phase associated with the Plenus Cold Event, is consistent with the results of previous studies that focused on the proto-North Atlantic.
 Hence, the SST trend recorded at Wunstorf and the other sites was of at least hemispheric significance.
-Reconstructed SSTs do not substantially differ between black shales and less organic-rich deposits, implying that temperature was not the critical factor for the cyclic deposition of organic matter.
+Reconstructed SSTs do not substantially differ between black shales and less organic-rich deposits.
+This implies that although higher temperatures must have had an effect on the solubility of oxygen in seawater, surface temperature was not the critical factor for the cyclic deposition of organic matter.
 Absolute SSTs for the Wunstorf OAE2 section show little or no difference in comparison with SST reconstructions for sites located at lower latitudes, which were evaluated using the same proxy and the same methodology.
 This confirms that thermal gradients were much reduced during the Late Cretaceous (Barron, 1983; Huber et al., 1995).

-The dinocyst complex Cyclonephelium compactum-C. membraniphorum, previously linked to the Plenus Cold Event (van Helmond et al., 2014), was encountered at the respective level at Wunstorf, suggesting that its occurrence is indeed linked to this cooling.
-Its continued presence in the remainder of the record suggests, however, that other paleoenviromental factors were also critical in controlling its distribution.
+The dinocyst Cyclonephelium compactum-C. membra-niphorum complex, previously linked to the Plenus Cold Event (van Helmond et al., 2014), was encountered at the respective level at Wunstorf, suggesting that its occurrence is indeed linked to this cooling.
+Its continued presence in the remainder of the record suggests, however, that other pale-oenvironmental factors were also critical in controlling its distribution.

-Black shale deposition for the OAE2 interval at Wunstorf relied on precession-driven changes (Voigt et al., 2008).
-We conclude, based on relatively high numbers of terrestrially derived pollen and spores and freshwater tolerating dinocysts in the black shale intervals, that precession drove variations in the hydrological cycle.
+A combination of continental configuration and extensive volcanism, intensifying greenhouse conditions around the CTB, resulted in an epicontinental shelf sea prone to black shale deposition as a consequence of precession-driven climate change at Wunstorf, (Voigt et al., 2008).
+We conclude, based on relatively high numbers of terrestrially derived pollen and spores and freshwater-tolerating dinocysts in the black shale intervals, that precession was driving variations in the hydrological cycle.
 This caused (seasonal) freshwater stratification of the water column and likely enhanced primary production, ultimately culminating in bottom water anoxia and black shale formation.
-An orbitally controlled hydrological cycle may have been a critical factor triggering mechanism for other cyclic OAE2 sites located in the proto-Atlantic and Western Interior Seaway at similar latitudes as well.
+An orbitally controlled hydrological cycle may have been a critical factor for other cyclic OAE2 sites located in the proto-Atlantic and Western Interior Seaway at similar latitudes as well.